 The T-Mobile data plan is capped at 2G speeds so we were worried about being hampered with downloading data, but T-Mobile does offer an upgrade if you want to get high-speed data while overseas:

-Includes up to 512MB of high speed data plus Smartphone Mobile Hotspot and unlimited calling for 24 hours in more than 210 countries and destinations.
+Includes 24 hours of increased international features, with up to 512MB of high speed data plus Smartphone Mobile Hotspot and unlimited calling in more than 210 countries and destinations.
 If you use all your high speed data during the 24 hour period, you will experience slower data speeds but continue to have unlimited calling for the rest of the period.
-You may purchase 2 passes per line in 24-hours.
+Authorized users may purchase 10 passes per line to use within 30 days.
 Once you’re out of high-speed data on your first pass, your second pass will begin, and the 24-hour period will restart.

-The cost of 512MB of high-speed data is $5 per day and you can purchase two passes per day.
-We filed that info away in case we needed it but planned on trying to live with slow internet.
+The cost of 512MB of high-speed data is $5 per day.
+We filed that info away if we needed it but planned on trying to live with slow internet.

 So how did the program work?

 The transition to using our phones overseas was seamless.
-We received all of our phone calls, including the “Spam Likely” calls, which we chose not to answer to avoid being charged 25 cents per minute to find out how can sign up for a Medicare plan (Note from Sharon: Geesh, what kind of spam do YOU get?
+We received all of our phone calls, including the “Scam Likely” calls, which we chose not to answer to avoid being charged 25 cents per minute to find out to sign up for an extended warranty for our car.
+(Note from Sharon: Geesh, what kind of spam do YOU get?
 I got 3 calls in 3 days from 3 different numbers that all left me voice mails with something in…Chinese?…I think?).

 While the data speed was slower than what we were used to, the only real problem was downloading Google Maps.
-If I was smart, I would have downloaded the London map to my phone before I left home.
-We were able to explore new neighborhoods, visit small restaurants and we even managed to find a few tiki bars!
+If I were smart, I would have downloaded the London map to my phone before leaving home.
+We explored new neighborhoods, visited small restaurants, and even managed to find a few Tiki bars!